 This facility has also been used for alternative inputs such as Ivory Coast for Cote d'Ivoire.
 You can find them all by scrolling the full list.

-Selection can also be made by directly interacting with the option list itself.
+Selection can also be made by directly interacting with the Option List itself.
 Tap or click the input field at any time to show or hide it.
 Nothing is displayed where no options match the text in the input field, whereas all options are available when there is none.

 The list can be swiped as usual on touch screens or scrolled with the mouse wheel on computers.
 Items are selected by tapping or clicking them.
 Press the Submit button or the Enter/Go key to submit your answer.
-Of course you may use a combination of typing and the option list.
+Of course you may use a combination of typing and the Option List.

 Bug fixes or additions in the latest release.